-There is a lot to think about when setting up a Service Management system and it does not stop when it is up and running.
+There is plenty to think about when setting up a Service Management system, and this does not stop when it is up and running.
 Even if you have used the latest data migration automation solution to make sure you have all your valuable data on your new system in exactly the right formats and exactly the right locations with all the references and links working, you still have ongoing data management activities to consider.

 One area is data replication.
-Backup is one of the most prevalent use cases for data replication.
-Another common use case for data replication is reporting and analytics.
-This is often required where there is limited flexibility or access provided or data needs to be stored in a centralized location such as a data warehouse or data lake so that reporting across multiple applications can be done from one place.
-Many systems charge per user and there can be situations where data can be replicated to other systems for access for a subset of users reducing the licensing requirement and costs.
+Backup is one obvious use case for data replication but there are several others.
+Other common use cases for data replication are reporting and analytics.
+This can be required where there is a need to bring together data in a centralized location, such as a data warehouse, data lake or lake house, so that reporting across multiple applications can be achieved from one location.
+Additionally, many systems charge per user and there can be situations where data can be replicated to other systems for access for a subset of users, reducing the licensing requirement and costs.

 Finally, there is archiving.
-There is no doubt that in a modern Service Management system you want to keep as much data live as possible.
-This is to support both customer experience in terms of knowing your customers and also to leverage AI.
-However, there are times when it is necessary to archive data due to performance, storage limits and or the costs of storage.
+There is no doubt that in a modern Service Management system, you want to keep as much data live as possible, and this means many organisations avoid archiving data so they have the maximum amount of information to power AI and personalisation initiatives.
+However, there may be times when it is necessary to archive data due to performance, storage limits and or the costs of storage.
+Sometimes this may mean archiving large attachments and creating links to them for future reference.

 Traditional Approaches

-The challenge to traditional approaches to replication, synchronization and archiving is that they do not incorporate intelligence on the specific Service Management platform.
-This means that there can be a very manual and labour-intensive set up for these systems which also means more support especially if changes are needed in the future.
+The challenge to manual and DIY approaches to replication, synchronization and archiving is that they often require a great deal of setup time, and there is a risk of introducing errors which may be detected early or, worse still, detected only when live.
+The reality is that a manual and labour-intensive set-up for these systems can take much more time than originally envisaged, which also means more support,t especially if changes are needed in the future.
 A time-consuming mapping exercise must be planned, executed, checked, and tested (and re-tested, and re-re-tested…!) until you have a level of confidence that it’s correct.
-(Spoiler alert: There can be surprises that show up only after go-live.)

 As a result, a task that can at first seem simple and quick can be much more complex, take much longer and still can cause problems when it goes live.